mayolatoye/Interactive-Lab-Hub/Lab 4/README.md

 **What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?**

-Will it be convinent fo rth user to always put on glasses to check the fruit ripeness and is that dislay for teh conet of theri interaction (probably in a kitchen?) actually apporporiate.
+Will it be convenient for the user to always put on glasses to check the fruit ripeness and is that dislay for the context of their interaction (probably in a kitchen?) actually apporporiate.

 I need to see how the sensor positioning relative to the display will be optimally placed to enhance the user expereince.